prakashornold/java-IDE/README.md

-# Java-IDE - Online Java Compiler & Runner
+# JavaCodingPractice.com - Online Java Compiler & Runner

-A beautiful, production-ready online Java IDE that allows developers to write, compile, and run Java code instantly in the browser.
+A beautiful, production-ready online Java IDE at JavaCodingPractice.com that allows developers to write, compile, and run Java code instantly in the browser.

 ## Features